-The Company further announced that as President and Chief Executive Officer (CEO), I will be joining the Board of Directors, effective August 6, 2009 replacing William Andrus, who resigned from the Board effective August 1, 2009.
+The Company further announced that Colin Simpson, Kingsway's President and Chief Executive Officer (CEO), is joining the Board of Directors, effective August 6, 2009.
+Mr. Simpson replaces William Andrus, who resigned from the Board effective August 1, 2009.

-Management and the Board of Directors are completely aligned and unrelenting in our focus on execution.
-The overarching strategy has not changed: we are focusing on profitable core business, getting the right infrastructure in place to support it, and reducing our cost base to become more competitive in the marketplace.
+"Management and the Board of Directors are completely aligned and unrelenting in our focus on execution," said Simpson.
+"The overarching strategy has not changed: we are focusing on profitable core business, getting the right infrastructure in place to support it, and reducing our cost base to become more competitive in the marketplace.
 We will continue to evaluate and refine the details of the plan as business conditions shift to ensure we meet our objectives of returning the Company to financial stability, restoring shareholder value, and building a strong foundation for the future.
 While we have made significant progress to date, it will take time for the positive effects of many of these actions, such as our major business unit consolidations, to be reflected in our financial results.
-We expect to continue to gain momentum during the remainder of 2009 and throughout 2010.
+We expect to continue to gain momentum during the remainder of 2009 and throughout 2010."